 Martin J. Murray

-Mr. Murray is a trial attorney with 30 years experience conducting negotiations, jury trials, bench trials, arbitrations, and appeals, where he has obtained favorable verdicts for individuals as well as corporations.
+Mr. Murray is a trial attorney with over 30 years experience conducting negotiations, jury trials, bench trials, arbitrations, and appeals, where he has obtained favorable verdicts for individuals as well as corporations.
 In addition to being admitted in Texas, Connecticut, and New York, at both the federal and state level, Mr. Murray has also appeared on behalf of clients in the courts of Oregon, Massachusetts, Maryland, New Jersey, Illinois, Nevada, and Mississippi, and before FINRA and the U.S. Trademark Trial and Appeal Board.

 Some of his more recent verdicts/decisions include:*

 Conducting a six-day FINRA arbitration proceeding before a three-arbitrator panel on a claim for $5 million for unpaid vested options.
 Award pending appeal in Zullin v.
 GFI Securities, Supreme Court New York County, 652611/2020;